saltstack/salt/doc/topics/transports/index.rst

 ==============

-Transports in Salt are used by :ref:`Channels <channels>` to send messages between Masters Minions and the Salt cli.
+Transports in Salt are used by :ref:`Channels <channels>` to send messages between Masters, Minions, and the Salt CLI.
 Transports can be brokerless or brokered.
 There are two types of server / client implementations needed to implement a channel.